Posted Nov. 7, 2016

 Postgraduate students who choose to study and live in Belfast soon agree that they’ve made an excellent choice.
 Apart from impressive academic institutions, this vibrant capital of Northern Ireland isn't short of great attractions.
 Belfast is a great choice of city for postgraduates because there's so much to learn, see and do in and around the city.
 The longer you stay, the more it feels like home, and if you're lucky, you might even pick up the accent.
-And if you do opt to do your postgrad studies in this vibrant city Fresh Student Living has some great student accommodation options for you.

 As a postgraduate student coming to study in Belfast, here are ten of the best things you can do in this great British city.

 It's no secret that students like to party, and that eve extends to the more serious postgraduate students.
 Well, you've earned that right to enjoy yourself once in a while, and fortunately there's plenty of choice to satisfy even the thirstiest of the many postgrads who frequent Belfast's friendly pubs and clubs.
 One favourite drinking area is the imaginatively named 'Filthy Quarter' comprising four terrific pubs including the famed Filthy McNasty's.

 Get your fill of culture from Belfast's many excellent museums.
 Ulster Museum displays a huge amount of prehistoric relics and artifacts, while the Ulster American Folk Park depicts the mass emigration from Ireland to North America.
 There's also the Titanic Belfast Museum, which, as you've probably guessed, is dedicated to the ill-fated, Belfast-built ocean liner.

 Belfast's music scene ranges from countless local pubs with live rock, pop or traditional Irish bands to full-sized concert venues and world-class acts.
 There are also classical concerts available in venues such as Ulster Hall and Waterfront Hall, two major concert and conference venues.